ROCm/rocm-install-on-linux/docs/install/3rd-party/jax-install.rst

 This directory provides setup instructions and necessary files to build, test, and run JAX with ROCm support in a Docker environment, suitable for both runtime and CI workflows.
 Explore the following methods to use or build JAX on ROCm.

+For hardware, software, and third-party framework compatibility between ROCm and PyTorch, refer to:

+* :ref:`system-requirements`

+* :doc:`rocm:compatibility/ml-compatibility/jax-compatibility`

 Using a prebuilt Docker image
 ===========================================